tmo1/sms-db/querying.md

+# Querying the sms-db database

 Here are some examples of querying the sms-db database.
 Much of the information here will be elementary to someone proficient in [SQLite](https://www.sqlite.org/index.html); I am an SQLite novice, however, and these examples may be useful to others like me.

+## Using the SQLite command line interface

 Install the SQLite command line interface (in Debian, it's in the `sqlite3` package), and run it in interactive mode, e.g.: